Boys Ranches in Louisiana…A Therapeutic Boys Ranch Like Treasure Coast Boys Academy Can Help Turn Around Your Troubled

 A Great Alternative to Boys Ranches in Louisiana

-In our program, boys remain physically and mentally active and challenged throughout their stay.
+In the boys ranch, our residents remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The summit of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ residency.
 Whitewater rafting, hiking, camping, and other adventures illustrate that life can be at the same time adventuresome and positive.

-Our on-campus school operates year-round to give students the occasion to take care of missed credits.
+Our on-campus school on the boys ranch operates year-round to give students the occasion to take care of missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Louisiana quickly catch up on missed coursework or get far ahead.

 To hear more of what parents and students are saying, and to find out more about how our boys ranch can offer restoration in your family in Louisiana, we invite you to investigate our website, then use our inquiry form or call us today.